Cuban tourism sector braces for further drop in U.S. visitors

-TRINIDAD, Cuba (Reuters) - In the colonial Cuban city of Trinidad, handicrafts shop owner Lourdes Milan says she has already slashed prices due to the drop in U.S. visitors following Washington’s tightening of sanctions and she’s worried the situation will worsen this year.
+TRINIDAD, Cuba, Jan 20 (Reuters) - In the colonial Cuban city of Trinidad, handicrafts shop owner Lourdes Milan says she has already slashed prices due to the drop in U.S. visitors following Washington’s tightening of sanctions and she’s worried the situation will worsen this year.

 Trinidad, a five-hour drive east of Havana, was one of the top destinations for the Americans that poured into Cuba after the Obama administration eased decades-old restrictions on travel to the island during a short-lived 2014-2016 detente.